kpokrass/Supreme_Court_Case_Ideology/README.md

 <img src="cases_and_dissents.png">

-_As the graph above suggests, the Supreme Court is becoming more contentious and thus the importance of swing votes is growing._
+As the graph above suggests, the Supreme Court is becoming more contentious and thus the importance of swing votes is growing.
+Not only has the number of divided case decisions and dissenting opinions increased over the past several decades, but [recent studies have shown that justices are subject to in-group bias](http://epstein.wustl.edu/research/InGroupBias.pdf) where they are more likely to vote in favor of a party or group that reflects their legal ideology.
+Thus, being able to predict the legal philosophy of a potential “swing-vote judge” may allow legal teams to tailor their argument towards the subjects that are central to that justice’s ideology, effectively tipping the vote in their favor.

+## Modeling Legal Ideology from Case Opinions
+To predict the legal ideologies of supreme court justices, over 31,000 case opinions were collected for Supreme Court cases from 1789 to 2017.
+Segal and Cover scores were used as the ideological scores to classify the author of each case opinion as either conservative, moderate, or liberal.
+As these scores have only been calculated for justices serving after 1936, the ideological scores for the earlier justices were imputed based on the ideologies of their nominating president and the median ideology of the senate that confirmed their nomination.
+During this project,  a recurrent neural network was built utilizing word vector embeddings and bidirectional layers to learn the ideology of the case opinion’s author.

-## Word Vector Embedding
+### Word Vector Embedding
 This project utilized word vector embeddings to aid in the differentiation of the verbiage used by each legal ideology.
 This method transforms each word in a corpus (body of text) into a vector within an embedding space of _n_ dimensionality.
 The location of each word in the embedding space indicates its semantic relationship with the other words in the space.
 To put it a different way, the closer a word is to another word in the embedding space, the more similar these two words are semantically.
 The figure below helps illustrate this concept.

 <img src="https://raw.githubusercontent.com/kpokrass/review/master/self_review/cosine_sim.png">